-Topographic land surveys are used to identify the characteristics of a parcel of land and measure their relative position.
-This includes mapping surface contours as well as existing surface features and buried utilities.
+Topographic land surveys are used to map and identify the characteristics of a parcel of land and measure their relative position to each other.
+This type of data is essential for project planning and design.

-Features are both vertically and horizontally referenced according to the needs of the project and each feature is displayed relative to a standard coordinate reference monument known as a ‘benchmark’.
+Features are both vertically and horizontally referenced and displayed relative to a standard coordinate reference monument known as a ‘benchmark’.
 These details will allow the developer to plan and design their development as well as to better understand the site conditions that could delay and/or cause issues during construction.

-Challenger has completed topographic surveys throughout Alberta, the Northwest Territories, Nunavut and the Yukon with some notable projects including:
+Challenger uses 3D Laser Scanning technology, Unmanned Aerial Vehicles as well as other survey methods to complete topographic surveys safely and efficiently.
+We have worked throughout Alberta, the Northwest Territories, Nunavut and the Yukon with some notable projects including:

 - Calgary Zoo

 - Calgary Internation Airport (YVR)

 - Inuvik-Tuktoyaktuk highway